nbarnes/baseball_statisticer/README.md

-improved batting average from 2009 to 2010, for players with at least 200 at-bats, B) the slugging percentage of all players on the 2008 Oakland A's, and C) the AL and NL triple crown winners for 2011 and 2012 (application will output '(No winner' if there was no triple crown winner that year).
+improved batting average from 2009 to 2010, for players with at least 200 at-bats, B) the slugging percentage of all players on the 2008 Oakland A's, and C) the AL and NL triple crown winners for 2011 and 2012 (application will output 'No winner' if there was no triple crown winner that year).

 EXAMPLE: 'ruby main.rb Master-small.csv Batting-07-12.csv'